An Easy Way to Unclog a Toilet With Baking Soda & Vinegar

 how-to-unclog-a-toilet-with-baking-soda-and-vinegar

-Vinegar is a mild acid while baking soda is alkaline.
+Vinegar is a mild acid, while baking soda is alkaline.
 When the 2 product combine, a fizzing reaction occurs.
-If you add the vinegar in the bowl abruptly it will react aggressively with the baking soda which might cause the toilet to start overflowing.
+If you add the vinegar to the bowl abruptly, it will react aggressively with the baking soda, which might cause the toilet to start overflowing.

-Pour 2 cups of vinegar slowly in the toilet bowl to control the rate of reaction.
-Wait for the reaction to run out its cause and do its magic.
+Pour 2 cups of vinegar into the toilet bowl to control the reaction rate.
+Wait for the reaction to run out of its cause and do its magic.

-Note that it is the fizzing reaction that ultimately leads to the toilet unclogging.
-Ideally, you should let the baking soda and vinegar sit in the toilet bowl for about 15 minutes but even 30 minutes is alright.
+Note that the fizzing reaction ultimately leads to the toilet unclogging.
+Ideally, it would be best to let the baking soda and vinegar sit in the toilet bowl for about 15 minutes, but even 30 minutes is alright.

 4. Dump a Gallon of Hot Water

-As the reaction is going on, start boiling about a gallon or more of water.
-While the baking soda and vinegar will break down the clog, hot water melts the clog even further allowing it flow down the toilet drain line.
+As the reaction continues, boil about a gallon or more of water.
+While the baking soda and vinegar will break down the clog, hot water melts the clog even further, allowing it to flow down the toilet drain line.

 When the water is boiling, dump it inside the toilet bowl.
-It will immediately start softening and breaking down any clog left so wait for about 5 minutes though sometimes you might see the results sooner.
+It will immediately start softening and breaking down any clog left, so wait about 5 minutes though sometimes you might see the results sooner.

 5. Flush the toilet

-Before flushing the toilet, you will need to bail out some of the solution from the bowl otherwise your toilet bowl will overflow and making a mess of your bathroom.
+Before flushing the toilet, you will need to bail out some of the solution from the bowl; otherwise, your toilet bowl will overflow and make a mess of your bathroom.

-If after flushing the toilet, the water flows out quick and powerfully, then you have just unclogged a toilet!
-If however the water raises in the bowl and does not drain or drains slowly, you have more work to do.
+If, after flushing the toilet, the water flows out quickly and powerfully, then you have just unclogged a toilet!
+If the water rises in the bowl and does not drain or drains slowly, you have more work to do.

 Repeat step 1 or the way to step 5 and see if there is any change.
 If baking soda and vinegar don’t seem to do the trick for you, it is time to explore other ways to unclog a toilet.